mavery-seu/learn-python-the-right-way/manuscript/chapter03_Hello_little_turtles.md

     alex.left(90)
 ```

 A variable can also be assigned a value that is a list.
-So lists can also be used in more general situations, not only in the `for` loop.
+So lists can also be used in more general situations, not only in the <mark>for</mark> loop.
 The code above could be rewritten like this:

 ```python
 # Assign a list to a variable